gokaySendil/javaProjects/InventoryManagmentSystem/readme.md

 ## Setup
 * First you need to run mysql file on mysql local server and have to change your username and password fields in Connection class
-* Run the mysql file and create schema
+* Run the mysql file for creating schema and tables
 * You need to locate the jar file in project structure tab in your IDE